mawebcoder/laravel-elasticsearch/README.md

 ```

-Just pay attention that if you pass any field that doesn't exist in your mappings you will encounter handled error that prevents from storing invalid data into DB.
+Just pay attention that if you pass any field that doesn't exist in your mappings you will encounter handled exception that prevents from storing invalid data into DB.

 ### Find record